 - Manages and configures tools to monitor activity on the network

 - Analyzes the reports from those tools to identify unusual behavior on the network

 - Proactively identifies network vulnerabilities through penetration testing, vulnerability scans and vulnerability assessment reports

 - Plans and recommends changes to increase the security of the network

 - Applies security patches to protect the network

-The role of security analyst varies depending on company size.
-For example, at a small company, security analysis and intrusion detection may be part of a larger IT role held by one person.
-A medium-sized company may have one full-time security analyst who handles intrusion detection, firewalls and antivirus software.
-An enterprise-level security analyst may work in a security operations center (SOC) on a team that centralizes cybersecurity efforts.
+The role of cybersecurity analyst varies depending on company size.
+For example, at a small company, information security analysis and intrusion detection may be part of a larger IT role held by one person.
+A medium-sized company may have one full-time information security analyst who handles intrusion detection, firewalls and antivirus software.
+An enterprise-level cybersecurity analyst may work in a security operations center (SOC) on a team that centralizes cybersecurity efforts.
 A SOC team likely has several tiers of SOC analysts that monitor, detect, contain and remediate IT threats and report to a SOC manager.

-Most companies hiring a security analyst are looking for someone with a bachelor’s degree in computer science, cybersecurity, programming or a related field.
-Many security analysts previously worked as network or systems administrators.
-Certifications like CompTIA Network+, CompTIA Security+ and CompTIA Cybersecurity Analyst (CySA+) can prove that you have the skills to be a security analyst.
-Check out the CompTIA Career Roadmap to see what other certifications can help you become a security analyst.
+Most companies hiring a cybersecurity analyst are looking for someone with a bachelor’s degree in computer science, cybersecurity, programming or a related field.
+Many cybersecurity analysts previously worked as network or systems administrators.
+Certifications like CompTIA Network+, CompTIA Security+ and CompTIA Cybersecurity Analyst (CySA+) can prove that you have the skills to be a cybersecurity analyst.
+Check out the CompTIA Career Roadmap to see what other certifications can help you become an information security analyst.

 - Threat intelligence analyst